SBalslev/MemberregistrationApp/SPEC.md

 - Compact leaderboard displays multiple disciplines simultaneously in a two-column grid.
 Under each discipline card, entries are grouped by Classification and show up to 3 most recent sessions per classification (defaults to Today range).
 Empty classification groups are hidden; disciplines with no visible entries are hidden.
 Legacy/null classifications appear as “Uklassificeret”.
 - A quick front/rear camera toggle is available from the bottom bar (buttons labeled “Front” and “Bagside”).
 Default lens at startup is the front-facing camera.
 - Between camera and leaderboard, show an instruction banner: “Hold dit medlemskort foran kameraet for at scanne”.
+### 3.12 QR Scanner Diagnostics (v1.4.0)
+- Diagnostic mode can be toggled on/off in the Admin menu (disabled by default for clean kiosk UI).
+- When enabled, a bug icon (🐞) overlay appears on the camera preview for troubleshooting scanning issues.
+- Tapping the icon opens a diagnostic panel showing:
+  - Camera initialization status and any errors
+  - Frame processing statistics (frames processed, scan attempts, successful scans)
+  - Current camera selection (Front/Back)
+  - Resolution information
+  - Last scan details (text preview, timestamp)
+  - Pipeline stage tracking (camera lifecycle)
+  - Android version
+  - Embedded troubleshooting tips based on current state
+- The panel can be dismissed with a close button (X icon) in the top-right.
+- A reset button clears diagnostic history counters.
+- Diagnostic updates are throttled (every 30 frames) to minimize performance impact.
+- The diagnostic toggle preference persists across app restarts.
 ### 3.9 Manual Scan (Attendant)
 1. Open "Manuel scanning" from Admin.
 2. Search for a member by name/ID or enter an explicit membership ID.